 Extracting value through alternative transaction ordering

-In the diagram, you’ll see the arbitrage transaction (red) immediately follows target transaction (green), thus successfully extracting the arbitrage opportunity by buying low index a and then selling high index B. This is generally viewed as “benign” MEV because the target transaction isn't harmed and the arbitrage helps establish price parity across various exchanges.
+In the diagram, you’ll see the arbitrage transaction (red) immediately follows the target transaction (green), thus successfully extracting the arbitrage opportunity by buying low index a and then selling high index B. This is generally viewed as “benign” MEV because the target transaction isn't harmed and the arbitrage helps establish price parity across various exchanges.

 As DeFi opportunities on Ethereum and other chains arose, so did the opportunities for these types of transactions.
 In 2018, the Ethereum blockchain mainly processed transactions sending tokens between different addresses with no opportunity for MEV extraction.